 How did you get into farming?
 We both grew up on farms in this area, and had large gardens every year since we married; canning and freezing extras, giving them away; in 2003, I got a herd of Belted Galloway cattle for my anniversary; in 2009 we decided to go into market production and created a CSA as well.

 Have you had other professions in the past?
 What made you want to become a farmer?
-Ken was a residential home builder, and the dramatic decline in building and remodeling in 2008 forced him into early retirement.
+Ken (below, right) was a residential home builder, and the dramatic decline in building and remodeling in 2008 forced him into early retirement.
 We both loved to work the land, so this was a natural choice.
-Our son had been working with him in the building business, and when no jobs were available, agreed to work on the farm as well.
+Our son (right) had been working with him in the building business, and when no jobs were available, agreed to work on the farm as well.
 I'm a school teacher, teaching Environmental Science, and I try to practice what I teach.

 Tell us about your farm.
 We have a small farm of 17 acres with 3 1/2 acres in vegetable production, including 3 high tunnels and 2 cold frames; we also have a small herd of Belted Galloway Beef cattle and cage-free laying hens.

 Do you have a specialty?
 We grow over 70 varieties of market produce and fruits.
 We do not specialize because we want the variety for our CSA customers.